darrius-brown/barber_project_react/README.md

 ## Future work
 -----------

-* Pagination when the database gets larger.
+* Pagination when the database gets larger
 * Create message functionality between barber and user
-* Create Favorite Functionality where the user can add a barber to their favorites.
+* Create Favorite Functionality where the user can add a barber to their favorites
 * Detail CSS